101arrowz/cxbuilder/README.md

                          be used to create a build with only one argument.
 ```

-If you are unfamiliar with building C programs, consider using the pre-built releases rather than building from source directly.
+If you are unfamiliar with building C programs, consider using the pre-built releases rather than building from source using the script directly.

 ## Post-install

 ### DXVK
 Game Porting Toolkit, and specifically its D3DMetal framework, does not provide 32-bit Direct3D DLLs; therefore, to run most 32-bit games, you would need to use [DXVK](https://github.com/doitsujin/dxvk).
 By default, CXBuilder bakes the DXVK you provide into your Wine build itself, meaning you won't need to install it into each `$WINEPREFIX` separately.
-If you use both `--gptk` and `--dxvk`, CXBuilder will bake DXVK for 32-bit Direct3D and D3DMetal for 64-bit Direct3D, and will also produce a script `cxb-install-dxvk` that you can use to override D3DMetal with 64-bit DXVK in your current `$WINEPREFIX`.
+If you use both `--gptk` and `--dxvk`, CXBuilder will bake DXVK for 32-bit Direct3D and D3DMetal for 64-bit Direct3D.

 Note that there are limitations on the builds of DXVK you can use on different platforms.
 Linux is relatively unrestricted, but macOS is much trickier; there are some notes about it further down.
 The TL;DR is, you should most likely use the latest release of [DXVK-macOS](https://github.com/Gcenx/DXVK-macOS).

 ### Retina
 If you're using a Mac with a Retina display, you will likely want to configure Wine to recognize that.
 To do this, navigate to `HKEY_CURRENT_USER\Software\Wine\Mac Driver` in the registry (you may need to create the `Mac Driver` key if it does not exist).
 Add the key `RetinaMode` into `Mac Driver`; set its value to be the string `Y`.
 After restarting Wine, you'll want to double your DPI scaling; typically, you'd do this by running `winecfg.exe`, navigating to the `Graphics` pane, and changing your DPI from 96 to 192.
+Note that Retina mode may break certain games.

 ## Notes